Creating a repository and running pipeline#

 • Once your pipeline is done, check that it is green.

 • If for some reason, it fails, the logs are available for your supervisor to inspect, and to help you.
+Check out the possible fixes below.
 You, or the person assigned to Part B, may then need to do the manual steps later.

 completed pipeline